kirildevops/rsschool-cv/cv.md

 📞 +1234567890 is my Cell Phone Number ☎

-⬆ Also find me on Telegram, Viber, WhatsApp by this number 🔢
+⬆ Also find me by this number 🔢 on:

+- Telegram
+- Viber
+- WhatsApp

 ## About Me